We help people with their data by creating compelling visual representations and interactive tools.

 This is mainly a consequence of us putting the internet into maps.
 But if you think again, the internet is not the only place where we put maps.
 We put the internet into pretty much everything by now.

 So maps are creeping back into the real world and we get odd clashes when we try to overlay a map back onto the territory or when we try to perfectly capture a capricious world, as you can see in these Google Maps and Street View examples: 1, 2, 3, 4.
-I don’t know how long they will be online over at the New Aesthetic Tumblr since that has been closed.
+I don’t know how long they will be online over at the New Aesthetic Tumblr since that has been closed by James Bridle right now.

 We got QR codes to enable the machine readable world.
 These hardly have any real world use (just go over to the WTF QR Codes Tumblr) but they function more as cultural icons, precursors of a strange and inscrutable future.